Analysis of the SiMPL method for density-based topology optimization: Introduction

 Throughout the text, a central role is played by the constraints on the density $\rho$.
-Depending on the setting, we need to view them through different function spaces.
-We define the following sets:
+Depending on the setting, we need to view these constraints through different function spaces.
+Accordingly, we define the following sets:

-where $1 \leq p \leq \infty$ distinguishes the norm topology and $0<\theta<1$ is a fixed parameter denoting the volume fraction of the desired design.
+where $1 \leq p \leq \infty$ distinguishes the norm topology and $0\leq\theta\leq1$ is a fixed parameter denoting the volume fraction of the desired design.
 We elect to consider the volume constraint as an equality as we require the use of the Implicit Function Theorem later in the text.
-Much of the results on the update formulae, etc.\ remain intact if we choose to use an inequality constraint.
-We emphasize that $L^p_{[0,1]}$ do not change with $p$, but they have different norm topologies.
+Much of the results on the update formula, etc.\ remain intact if we choose to use an inequality constraint.
+We emphasize that $L^p_{[0,1]}(\Omega)$ does not change with $p$, but that it will have different norm topologies.
 An important consequence is that the interior of the latter set vanishes, i.e., $\operatorname{int}L^p_{[0,1]}(\Omega) = \emptyset$, when $1\leq p <\infty$.
 However,

 as can be readily verified.
 Next, we define the set of admissible densities,